 Dogs have natural oils in their coats.
 Oil and water don’t mix, so the combination can smell gross to a lot of people.
 Brushing your dog regularly can help spread those natural oils, so they don’t accumulate too much.

-Tell us: What’s your favorite good smelling dog shampoo?
+Tell us: What’s your favorite shampoo for keeping your dog smelling great?
 Did we miss one?
 Help out fellow dog lovers and let us know in the comments below!